 Sourabh Shukla, Ph.D.

-Sourabh is a CSE BME Research Assistant Professor and has been a member of the Steinmetz lab since 2010.
-His work has been focused on evaluation of structure-function relationships of viral nanoparticles (VNP) and developing VNP-based platform technology for drug delivery and imaging applications.
+Sourabh has been a member of the Steinmetz lab since 2010.
+His earlier work focused on evaluation of structure-function relationships of viral nanoparticles (VNP) and developing VNP-based platform technology for drug delivery and imaging applications.
 His current research interest lies in development of viral nanoparticles based cancer vaccines and immunotherapies.
-Prior to his current work at Steinmetz lab he did post-doctoral research at the Bar-Ilan University, Israel (2008-2010) working on the development of nanoparticle-based anti-viral therapies.
+His prior post-doctoral research training was at the Bar-Ilan University, Israel (2008-2010) working on the development of nanoparticle-based anti-viral therapies.
 Sourabh obtained his PhD from the National Chemical Lab in Pune, India (2007).

 He (Andy) Hu, Ph.D.